terryqu1/axiom-strength/README.md

 The repository also contains a prototype **Cross-Entropy Method Model Predictive Controller** intended to explore long-horizon training optimization.

 The prototype searches candidate 100-day bench / squat / deadlift trajectories.
-The research poster describes the optimization process as:
+The optimization process is as follows:

 1. sample candidate action sequences,
 2. simulate and score them,